 JGS students are taught to focus on developing their interests and capitalizing on their strengths, empowering them to tackle their postsecondary goals with confidence and conviction.
 Customized four-year plans are designed for every student, and are continuously reviewed and modified as needs and interests change and develop.
 Jones-Gordon empowers students to take control of their own educational journey by making them active participants in their high school and postsecondary plans.

 Student-centered extracurricular activities

 Extracurricular activities are always adapting in response to student interests.
 Currently, our most notable extracurricular offering is our robust athletics program, approved by NCAA.

 We also offer student-centered, interest-based afterschool clubs, such as Student Government (STUGO), Speech and Debate, and RPG (Role Playing Games) Club.
 Students are encouraged to create and lead their own clubs as well.

 Other Options for High School Students

-Through our On-Track Tutoring division, we offer even more flexible customized options to meet the needs of students who may not be able to regularly attend school.
-Athletes, models, musicians, and actors are all part of a rapidly growing group that often require a great deal of travel and less room for full-time study.
+Through our private tutoring division, On-Track Tutoring, we offer even more flexible customized options to meet the needs of students who may not be able to regularly attend school.
+Athletes, models, musicians, and actors are all part of a rapidly growing group that often requires a great deal of travel and less room for full-time study.
 On-Track’s instructor-supported correspondence/independent study program allows these students to meet both their career and academic goals.